sharat-developer/connector_sdk/README.md

 name | The name of this field.
-For example `id` or `created_at` type | The data type of this field (Refer to [Type](#type) for more info) control_type | The input field type to expose in a recipe (Refer to [Control type](#control-type) for more info) properties | When constructing nested objects, use the properties key to define the fields in the object.
+For example `id` or `created_at` type | The data type of this field (Refer to [Type](#type) for more info) control_type | The input field type to expose in a recipe (Refer to [Control type](#control-type) for more info) optional | Determines if the field is optional or required (values: true/false) hint | Descriptions or helpful tips for using this field properties | When constructing nested objects, use the properties key to define the fields in the object.
 Remember to define the type as `:array` or `:object` pick_list | If control type is 'select', this property is  required (Refer to [Pick List](#pick-list) for more info)